alicehorsey/knock-knock-whos-there/README.md

 I created this project on MacOS and would recommend using Homebrew to install Postgres.
 The link to Homebrew is here https://brew.sh/.

 If using Linux you will need to set the username and password for Postgres once installation has completed.
-Follow this command exchanging username for your Linux username and choosing a password in place of yourpassword (this must be wrapped in quotation marks and the command should end with a ```;```)
+Follow this command exchanging username for your Linux username and choosing a password in place of your password (this must be wrapped in quotation marks and the command should end with a ```;```)
 In your terminal run ```psql``` followed by ```ALTER USER username WITH PASSWORD 'yourpassword';```.
 You can exit out of psql by typing ```\q```.

 ### Installation Instructions